TCS BaNCS: History

-Prior to being taken over by TCS in 2005.
-The BANCS Core Banking software was developed at the headquarters of Financial Network Services Pty (FNS) in Sydney Australia.
+Prior to the corporate takeover by TCS, the BaNCS software was developed at the headquarters of Financial Network Services Pty (FNS) in Sydney Australia.
 First implemented into local Australian and New Zealand banks and credit unions throughout the late 1970s and into the 1980s the demand from overseas markets grew substantially looking for automation and consolidation of disparate systems.
 Project sites across Asia, Middle East and Nordic countries led to multiple versions being developed in different geographies.
 In the mid 1980s the software came under the control of the Systems Development Office at 70 Rosehill Street, Redfern in Sydney.
 Base versions from 1.0 through to 7.6 were developed by FNS.
 Various region specific business rules were designed and integrated with parameterised functionality into the Base Software in sub-versions from customer sites via the Redfern Development Office.

 Two major branches were existed from version 2 through 4 of the core.
 Initially based on AT&T/NCR 9800 series mainframe architecture - platform versions were created for UNIX and later (from version 4 onwards) on NT/Windows Server.
 The core applications COBOL source code was interchangeable, but interfacing software, such as API gateways, transaction queues and data storage differed to cater for the platform and database choices demanded from customers.
 The core application is written in C and linked to the Microfocus COBOL runtime system-linked objects.
 Scripting varied across branches to handle technical operations and non-functional requirements.